All Episodes

 Plot thickens.

-It turns out that the Indianapolis Colts informed the NFL they had concerns the Patriots were playing with underinflated balls all the way back last November.
+It turns out that the Indianapolis Colts informed the NFL they had concerns the Patriots were playing with under-inflated balls all the way back last November.

-I think it was in New England in November.
+The Colts played the Patriots, I think it was in New England in November.

-I got blown out again.
+It got blown out again.

-Here are the uh details of the story.
+Here are the details of the story.

 This was in the championship game Sunday night.

-And that's when that's the first time the Colts had touched one of the Patriots' balls.
+That's the first time the Colts had touched one of the Patriots' balls.

 Footballs.